nick-ng/poe-filters/README.md

 ### ToDo Comments

-- main.go:120: @todo(nick-ng): move some functions to separate files
-- main.go:372: @todo(nick-ng): move these to a method so we can process all commands (multi-line or otherwise) in a single loop?
-- main.go:498: // @todo(nick-ng): move this to its own loop
+- utils\misc.go:160: @todo(nick-ng): this has weird behaviour if you "open" and "close" quotes multiple times
 - utils\items.go:10: @todo(nick-ng): since you have custom styles, the item class can also be part of the custom styles...
 - utils\items.go:21: @todo(nick-ng): base the defaults on the item class
-- utils\misc.go:160: @todo(nick-ng): this has weird behaviour if you "open" and "close" quotes multiple times
+- main.go:134: @todo(nick-ng): move some functions to separate files
+- main.go:386: @todo(nick-ng): move these to a method so we can process all commands (multi-line or otherwise) in a single loop?
+- main.go:512: // @todo(nick-ng): move this to its own loop